aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dependency-Injection.md

     }

 MySampleClass in an example class in an application.
-It is constructor-injected with **IIcResolver** and uses it to resolve and release objects.
+It is constructor-injected with **IIocResolver** and uses it to resolve and release objects.
 There are a few overloads of the **Resolve** method which can be used as needed.
 The **Release** method is used to release a component (object).
 It's **critical** to call Release if you're manually resolving an object.